Azerbaijan Soviet Socialist Republic: Post-war period

 An event that greatly impacted Azerbaijanis on both sides of the border was the Soviet occupation of Iranian Azerbaijan in the summer of 1941.
 The Soviet military presence south of the Aras River led to a revival of Pan-Azerbaijani nationalism.
 During the Soviet occupation, a revival of the Azerbaijani literary language, which had largely been supplanted by Persian, was promoted with the help of writers, journalists, and teachers from Soviet Azerbaijan.
-In November 1945, with Soviet backing, an autonomous "Azerbaijan People's Government" was set up at Tabriz under Jafar Pishevari, the leader of the Azerbaijani Democratic Party.
+In November 1945, with Soviet backing, an autonomous "Azerbaijan People's Government" was set up at Tabriz under Ja'far Pishevari, the leader of the Azerbaijani Democratic Party.
 Secular cultural institutions and education in Azerbaijani blossomed throughout Iranian Azerbaijan, and speculation grew rife about a possible unification of the two Azerbaijani republics, under Soviet control.
-As it turned out, the issue of Iranian Azerbaijan became one of the first conflicts of the Cold War, and under the pressure from the Western powers, the Soviet army was withdrawn.
-The Iranian government regained control over Iranian Azerbaijan by the end of 1946 and the Democratic Party leaders took refuge in Soviet Azerbaijan.
-Jafar Pishevari, who was never fully trusted by Stalin, soon died under mysterious circumstances.
+As it turned out, the issue of Iranian Azerbaijan became one of the first conflicts of the Cold War, and under pressure from the Western powers, the Soviet army was withdrawn.
+The Iranian government regained control over Iranian Azerbaijan by the end of 1946, and the Democratic Party leaders took refuge in Soviet Azerbaijan.
+Ja'far Pishevari, who was never fully trusted by Stalin, soon died under mysterious circumstances.